Gassandrid/Gassandrid/README.md

 Nowadays, I am focusing more on Computational Neuroscience, as I feel that it is the future of real "ai", even if I love the data science of today's machine learning models.

 I love to write!
 I write down everything, following the Zettelkasten method for notetaking but also for just about any idea that happens to be going through my head at any given time.

+## Currently Learning

+- Dynamical Systems Theory for Brain Modeling
+- Predictive Coding Models as an alternative to backpropagation
+- Causal Modeling for Density Estimation